ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-A Guide to the Template Method Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-template-method-design-pattern-in-typescript-and-node-js-with-practical-examples-11bae7a6d157" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Factory Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-factory-design-pattern-in-typescript-and-node-js-with-practical-examples-7390f20f25e7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mr. TypeScript`**

-<blockquote>The Template Method design pattern is a behavioral pattern that defines the skeleton of an algorithm in a base class while allowing…</blockquote>
+<blockquote>The Factory design pattern is a creational pattern that provides an interface for creating objects in a superclass while allowing…</blockquote>

 <h3>5.
 React.FC in TypeScript: Should You Use React Functional Components? - <a href="https://medium.com/web-tech-journals/react-fc-in-typescript-should-you-use-react-functional-components-af4295d87d80" target="_blank" rel="noopener noreferrer">link</a></h3>